MariusZerni/moving-to-mars/README.md

 ```

 ## Dropping bombs
-Because moving to Mars is not easy, the enemies are dropping bombs.
-For that I'm using two JavaScript methods: 'Math.floor' and 'Math.random' that are generating a random number.
+I've used two JavaScript methods: 'Math.floor' and 'Math.random' that generate a random number.
 The number generated is related with an enemy that is inside that cell.

 ```js
 function generateBombs() {